 The power outage in Lebanon is the definition of commitment; it goes like clockwork.
 Go on and visit all the countries in the world: you will never find electricity that operates better than a fine Swiss watch.

-Lebanese producers and directors should have learned in the past 5 years that women do not wake up with makeup on and that people do not have fancy breakfasts.
-Things are getting worse and worse.
+Lebanese producers and directors should have learned already that women do not wake up with makeup on and that people do not have fancy breakfasts.

 #4 Governmental procedures